andre-ls/dactory/Field_Specifications/Suppliers/Phone_Number.md

 - Field Name: Phone Number
 - Parent Table: Suppliers
 - Shared By:
 - Description: Contact Phone Number of the Supplier.
-It should be used to make contact via Phone Calls to order new materials or to inform any useful information.
+It should be used to make contact via Phone Calls to order new materials.

 ## Physical Elements